m3o/org/product/specs/api-consumption.md

 ## Users
 API consumers signup and are given an account in the `micro` namespace with type `customer` and role `customer`.

-API builders signup and are given an account in their `micro`namespace with type `developer` and role `developer`.
+API builders signup and are given an account in the `micro` namespace with type `developer` and role `developer`.
 They will be given a namespace with a separate admin account (similar to what they have in the current model).
 Scope to extend and give builders multiple namespaces (AKA projects).
 Remove signup from CLI.

 ## API publishing
 An API is defined by a combination of